kstenio/libssa/README.md

 perform multiple analysis in the data.
 The environment (spectra, peaks and results) may be saved into an encapsulated **lb2e** file.
 Finally, users can also export result of analysis in many common files (**csv** and **xlsx**).

-## Historical background

-The **LIBSsa 1** was a software created in the middle of 2017 for my personal use in a LIBS class during my doctorate.
-Eventually, many colleagues from the _Optics and Photonics Laboratory_ at **Embrapa Instrumentation** (Sao Carlos, SP, Brazil) enjoyed the application, and I continued developing it until late 2019.

-Eventually, the _LIBSsa_ software became an important part of my doctorate/thesis, so I've decided to restructure it into a new - _better_ - version.
-So, in the middle of 2020, the development of the **LIBSsa 2** started.

 ## Features